Breast Lift Atlanta

-HOW IS BREAST LIFT SURGERY PERFORMED?
+HOW IS BREAST LIFT SURGERY IN ATLANTA PERFORMED?

 WHAT ARE MY BREAST LIFT OPTIONS?*

 - Circumareolar Breast Lift: Often referred to as a donut lift, the circumareolar technique uses an incision made around the entire areola.
-A small area of skin is removed around the nipple and then the edges are drawn in toward the areola to lift the breast.
+A small area of skin is removed around the nipple, and then the edges are drawn in toward the areola to lift the breast.
 The areola can be completely resized and reshaped with this method.
 The circumareolar breast lift allows your breast surgeon to also place a breast implant during your mastopexy procedure.